Home Blog GDPR Email Marketing: Consent for Direct Marketing Tips

 International transfers and email marketing

 Standard Contractual Clauses (SCCs) provide a mechanism for transfers to countries without adequacy decisions.
-Email marketing platform providers often implement SCCs to support EU customer compliance requirements.
+A broader GDPR international data transfer guide explains how email marketing platform providers often implement SCCs to support EU customer compliance requirements.

 Binding Corporate Rules (BCRs) allow multinational corporations to transfer data between affiliates under approved internal governance frameworks.
 Large email service providers may implement BCRs to streamline international operations.